Premium Grade Chrysocolla Tumbles media thumbnails

 What this format is suitable for

-Chrysocolla in cultural tradition
+Chrysocolla in tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.